This post may contain affiliate links. Please see my disclosure policy for details.

 Kerala is the home of Ayurveda, discovered 3000 years ago and it would be crazy not to try out some of the local treatments while you’re here.

 They are also a fraction of the price of Western spas and the West learned all they knew from India!
 So, go get ‘em.

-As well as treatments in resorts, there a plenty of Ayruvedic centres where people check in for a while for natural healing.
+As well as treatments in resorts, there are plenty of Ayruvedic centres where people check-in for a while for natural healing.

 The fish here is the local specialty and you know you’re getting it fresh as it’s caught in the rivers and in the sea!
 So, unless you’re strictly vegetarian, a fish curry has to be on your list of foods to try!

 A lot of the food that was cooked for me in my homestay was fish-based.
 Fried, grilled, or curried, it was absolutely delicious and I couldn’t get enough of it.